MicrosoftLearning/mslearn-fabric/Instructions/Labs/11-data-activator.md

 ## Clean up resources

-In this exercise, you have created a Reflex with a trigger in Data Activator.
-You should now be familiar with the Data Activator interface and how to create a Reflex and it objects, trigger and properties.
+In this exercise, you have created a reflex with a trigger in Data Activator.
+You should now be familiar with the Data Activator interface and how to create a reflex and it objects, trigger and properties.

-If you've finished exploring your Data Activator Reflex, you can delete the workspace you created for this exercise.
+If you've finished exploring your Data Activator reflex, you can delete the workspace you created for this exercise.

 1. In the bar on the left, select the icon for your workspace to view all of the items it contains.
 2. In the **...** menu on the toolbar, select **Workspace settings**.